kilfour/QuickPulse/README.md

 ## Capturing the Trace
-To observe what flows through, we can add an `IArtery`.
-There are a few ways to do this, here's one using `SetArtery` directly on the signal.
+To observe what flows through, we can add an `IArtery` by using `SetArtery` directly on the signal.

 ```csharp
 [Fact]